 Your wine bucket just gained the spotlight on your dinner table.
 Lay cranberries on a shallow tray and run just enough water to cover them.
 Freeze, then break into pieces.
 Add to your ice bucket with a collection of fir cuttings, and pop some bubbly.

 Craft yourself a Christmas countdown in no time with our do-it-yourself calendar.
-You'll need a muffin tin with 24 cups; a circle cut from adhesive magnet sheets for each cup; and fun trinkets, notes, and candies to give as gifts.
-Simply number the circles (one for each day leading up to Christmas) and fill each cup with a surprise before covering with the magnetic circles.
+You'll need a muffin tin with 24 cups; a circle cut from adhesive magnet sheets for each cup; and fun trinkets, notes, and candies for gifts.
+Simply number the circles (one for each day leading up to Christmas) and fill each cup with a surprise before covering with a magnetic circle.
 Hang on a wall with festive ribbon.

 Add a little extra festive cheer to your gifts by using family snapshots in the place of name tags.
 Simply print digital photos on white cardstock, cut into decorative shapes, and attach to your presents.